-Applicants for the Fellowship need not be professional historians, but they must have experience in historical research and writing.
-Preference will be given to scholars who have suitable research topics, who have the potential of making a significant contribution to historical scholarship on Oregon and the Pacific Northwest, and who evidence the ability to write an article-length manuscript for OHQ.
+Applicants for the fellowship need not be professional historians, but they must have experience in historical research and writing.
+Preference will be given to scholars who have suitable research topics, who have the potential of making a significant contribution to historical scholarship on Oregon and the Pacific Northwest, and who demonstrate the ability to write an article-length manuscript for OHQ.

 Please send the following, as separate email attachments and with the subject line “Sterling Application,” to Eliza.Canty-Jones@ohs.org by the deadline listed above:

-- Description of the project, including the significance of the project, a selected bibliography, and the OHS Research Library collections that might be used. (no more than 3,000 words)
+- Description of the project, including the significance of the project, a selected bibliography, and the collections held in OHS’s research library that might be used (no more than 3,000 words)

 - Two letters of support